hamishcunningham/pi-tronics/simbamon/README.txt

 - set-simulation-level.sh: continually reads a simulation number (3 bit
   binary) from the terminal and writes it into the /tmp file where the debug rig will read it

+(The utils directory also contains a great script called txt2man from http://mvertes.free.fr/ that we use to maintain the manpage.)

 The intial target operating system is the Raspian distribution of Debian, for the Raspberry Pi.
 It is intended to be compatible with other *nixes.